 If you've got an iCloud backup of your iPhone from before the time you deleted the text messages, you may be able to recover them.

-Open the Settings app, tap on your name at the top, then tap iCloud > Manage Storage> Backup.
-Have a look at your Backups to see if there is an old iPhone backup that could include the deleted text messages.
+Open the Settings app, tap on your name at the top, then tap iCloud > Manage Storage> Backups.
+Have a look to see if there's an old iPhone backup that could include the deleted text messages.
 (Tap on the backup to see what date it was saved.)

-It worked for us, hopefully it will for you.
-If you don't have an old backup with the data you need - or you don't want to overwrite the data added to your phone since the old backup - try one of the following solutions.
+It worked for us, and hopefully it will for you.
+If you haven't got an old backup with the data you need - or you don't want to overwrite the data added to your phone since the old backup - try one of the following solutions.

 Retrieve deleted texts from a backup without overwriting your iPhone